MartinLeedotOrg/PrimePrimeMinisters/README.md

 # PrimePrimeMinisters
 Which Prime Ministers held Prime Number offices?

-A friend and I wanted to know who the primest of Prime Ministers was.
+A friend and I wanted to know who the primest of British Prime Ministers was.

 It's Gladstone.